dmidlo/histdata.com-tools/README.md

                         already running
   --submit-only         submit the orchestration job without waiting for its
                         result
+  --keep-runtime        leave a runtime started by this command running after
+                        the job completes
+  --no-keep-runtime     stop a runtime started by this command after waited
+                        jobs complete

 Data quality:
   --quality             run offline data-quality assessment against local